This page presents working with the WEKA Self-Service Portal when installing the WEKA system in AWS.

 The Self-Service Portal is available at https://start.weka.io.
-Its main screen is divided into two panes: the left pane, which is used for inputting requirements, and the right pane which displays possible configurations for the defined requirements.
+Its main screen is divided into two panes: the left pane, which is used for input requirements, and the right pane which displays possible configurations for the defined requirements.

-As shown in the screen above, configuration options include the total capacity, the desired deployment model and additional performance requirements.
+As shown in the screen above, configuration options include the total capacity, the desired deployment model, and additional performance requirements.
 For more information about deployment types, refer to Deployment Types.

 Once the configuration to be deployed has been found, click the Deploy to AWS button next to the desired configuration.
-At this point, it is possible to specify additional options for the deployment, such as adding client instances or selecting the WekaIO system version to be deployed.
+At this point, it is possible to specify additional options for the deployment, such as adding client instances or selecting the WEKA system version to be deployed.

 The cluster deployment process takes about 10 minutes.
 During this time, the following occurs:

-The AWS resources required for the cluster are provisioned.
+- 1.The AWS resources required for the cluster are provisioned.

-The WekaIO system is installed on each of the instances provisioned for the cluster.
+- 2.The WEKA system is installed on each instance provisioned for the cluster.

-A cluster is created using all backend instances.
+- 3.A cluster is created using all backend instances.

-A filesystem is created using all the available capacity and is mounted on all backend and client instances.
+- 5.A filesystem is created using all the available capacity and is mounted on all client instances.
 This shared filesystem is mounted on